CPinnkathok/Item-Catalog/README.md

 Save the credentials and download the key
 Rename the key to client_secret and copy it to the same folder as the database_setup.py and project.py live

+### Required Modules
+This code uses python2
+The following modules are also needed: Flask, sqlalchemy, oauth2client, and httplib2
+The requirements.txt file includes all the versions used when developing the application
+You can run pip install -r requirements.txt to install the required modules

 ## Installing

 ### Run the virtual machine!